AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-05.md

 backgroundColor: "#060606"
 tags: SaaS, Front-End, MVC, Laravel, Framework, PHP, MySQL, MariaDB, SQLite, Testing, Unit Testing, Feature Testing, PEST
 created: 2024-09-05T08:58
-updated: 2024-09-10T16:36
+updated: 2025-02-21T16:56
 ---

 # Continuing to build the Framework

 So far we have created the helpers, the routes and the database configuration.

 In this section we will look at the `public/index.php` file, and convert it from the current template file into a set of partials that will be stored in the `App/views/partials` folder...

 ## Before you continue...

-One item to note is that when you restart a project after leaving it for the day, you will need to restart the likes of the tailwind CSS compiler.
+One item to note is that when you restart a project after leaving it for the day, you will need to restart the likes of the Tailwind CSS compiler.

 It is also a good idea to run the `npm` and `composer` installs/updates.